RielRoque/paysim-atm-fraud-detection-python/README.md

 ## 1. Background <a name="background"></a>

 <p align="justify">
 The PaySim dataset contains over 6 million transactions with various features such as transaction type, amount, sender an   d receiver, and fraud labels.
-The goal is to detect fraudulent transactions using classification modeling and draw insights from exploratory data analysis.
-The goal is to detect fraudulent transactions using classification modeling and draw insights from exploratory data analysis </p>
+The goal is to detect fraudulent transactions using classification modeling and draw insights from exploratory data analysis.</p>
 </p>

 ---